serzh2u/Aviasales/README.md

   		AviasalesSDK.getInstance().init(this, new SdkConfig(TRAVEL_PAYOUTS_MARKER, TRAVEL_PAYOUTS_TOKEN, SDK_HOST));
 ```

 Change `TRAVEL_PAYOUTS_MARKER` and `TRAVEL_PAYOUTS_TOKEN` to your marker and token params.
-You can get them at [Travelpayouts.com](https://www.travelpayouts.com/developers/api).
+You can find them at [Travelpayouts.com](https://www.travelpayouts.com/developers/api).

 `SDK_HOST` is a main endpoint of Aviasales SDK.
-By default it can be set to `www.travel-api.pw`, but we strongly recommend to change it to your own [WhiteLabel host](https://support.travelpayouts.com/hc/en-us/categories/115000474487).
+You can set `www.travel-api.pw`as your default endpoint, but we strongly recommend to change it to your [WhiteLabel host](https://support.travelpayouts.com/hc/en-us/categories/115000474487).

 ## Example of adding Aviasales Template to your project